INCATools/table-editor/README.md

 ## Deployment

 This lightweight web application is intended to be deployed as a static single-page website, where the site can then be used to view and edit spreadsheet-formatted data while supporting autocomplete and selection from semantically associated ontologies and dictionaries.

+## Supported file types

-Both TSV and CSV are supported, and are collectively referred to as XSV in the software and documentation.
+Both TSV and CSV are supported, and are collectively referred to as "XSV" in the software and documentation.

 The initial specification for this table-editor is drawn from https://github.com/INCATools/intelligent-concept-assistant/issues/2